 However, they still have special rights.
 Read on to understand the basics of registering your dog as an Emotional Support Animal.

 To have your dog qualify as an Emotional Support Dog, a licensed mental health professional must determine the animal provides therapeutic value.
-If you do not have a therapist, you can easily get an ESA prescription letter online.
+If you do not have a therapist, you can be evaluated by one of our licensed therapists.
+Click here for more information.